DirtBagXon/hypseus-singe/README.md

 Open development by the original author, [Matt Ownby][CUS], ceased years ago.

+This repository was created to build upon the ``SDL2 Hypseus`` project created by [Jeffrey Clark][JAC].
+Many main overlays were still missing in the original repo and Singe had been completely removed.

-My intention for creating this public repository was to clean up the build process, fix bugs, learn, upgrade, and publish to foster collaborative development.
-The name was changed to _Hypseus_ so the original authors of [Daphne] would not be burdened with requests for support.
+The name was changed to _Hypseus_ by Jeffrey so the original authors of [Daphne] would not be burdened with requests for support.

-A big thanks goes out to [Matt Ownby][CUS] and the many other developers who made their work available for me to learn from.
+A big thanks goes out to [Matt Ownby][CUS], [Jeffrey Clark][JAC], [Manuel Corchete][MAC] and the many other developers who made their work available for me to build upon.
 Without them this project would not be possible.

 ## License